 We believe you matter to God.

 We believe that everyone is made in God’s image and beloved of God.
-We are committed to the inclusion of people of every education, gender identity, sex, sexual orientation, race, ability, or age.
+We are committed to the active inclusion and flourishing of people of every education, gender identity, sex, sexual orientation, race, ability, or age.

 We believe that the church is not a building; it’s a community.
-Through our baptism into Jesus’ life, death, and resurrection, we are united as a community of ordinary, imperfect folks made holy through the power of God’s Spirit.
+We are united as a community of ordinary, imperfect folks made holy through the power of God’s Spirit.
 Each week we celebrate and remember Jesus’ death and resurrection through the sacrament of Holy Communion and receive a foretaste of the eternal banquet that awaits us all (a sacrament is an outward sign of inward and invisible, yet powerful grace).
-Together, we seek to live out our baptismal covenant, which calls us to:

-We believe that Jesus is the perfect revelation of God and God’s love.
+We believe that Jesus is the fullest embodiment of God’s love.
 We see true God and true humanity in the life, love, death, and resurrection of Jesus Christ.
-Jesus inaugurated a new kingdom on earth—a community rooted in mercy, justice, forgiveness, and unconditional love, and he’s coming back to complete what he started.
+Jesus inaugurated a new kingdom on earth—and he’s coming back to complete what he started.
 We don’t know when, but our anticipation of that day gives us hope.

 We believe that Jesus willingly gave himself over to death on the cross as an innocent man.
-When Jesus’s foes tried to silence him and his message of love, mercy, justice, and forgiveness, he surrendered to weight of human suffering and sin via the cross.
-This proves the lengths to which God will go to be with us and lead us to wholeness and freedom.
+When Jesus’s foes tried to silence his life of love, mercy, justice, and forgiveness, he surrendered to weight of human suffering and sin via the cross.
+This proves the lengths to which God will go to be with us.